pbuhrmann/GWYF-Map-builder/README.md

 node index.js "My Maze" single 20 20 18
 ```

+## What now?

+You should be seeing a "Map" file in the project's root directory, copy it to GWYF's `CustomLevels` location.

 ## Custom Maps Location
 ```
 C:\Users\{USERNAME}\AppData\LocalLow\Team17 Digital Ltd\Golf With Your Friends\CustomLevels